One-north MRT station: Details

 one-north station serves the CCL and is between the Buona Vista and Kent Ridge stations.
 The official station code is CC23.
 Being part of the CCL, the station is operated by SMRT Trains.
 Trains runs every 5 to 7 minutes in both directions daily.

 The station is located within one-north along Ayer Rajah Avenue and is directly underneath Fusionpolis One.
 Other surrounding developments include Dover Medical Centre, Aldersgate Methodist Church, one-north Park, Fairfield Methodist School, INSEAD Asia Campus and Unilever Four Acres Singapore Campus.

 The station is wheelchair accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
-Wider fare gates allow easier access for wheelchair users into the station.

-This station is the only one on the MRT network that doesn't have capital letters in its name and is also the only one featuring a hyphen.
+Wider fare gates allow easier access for wheelchair users into the station. one-north is the only station on the MRT network that doesn't have capital letters in its name and is also the only one with a hyphen.